Product replenishment or repurchase email strategies and tips for automation

 Make your emails timely and relevant to the audience

 For replenishment emails, timing is everything.
 If you send the email too soon, you could end up encouraging customers to repurchase your product well before they need it.
 But if you’re too late, you risk losing relevancy and your customer may have already found an alternative.

 If your product has a set and established buying cycle, set a time delay based on how long it takes your customers to consume your product.
 For example, if you sell a vitamin or health supplement that has a 30-day supply, set the time delay between 20 and 25 days to give customers enough time to place a new order and receive it before they run out of their supply.

 For other products, though, it’s not as easy to know how quickly your customers will use them, and it might differ from person to person.
 For example, a 24-pack of seltzer could take one person four weeks to drink, while another person might finish it over the span of four months.

 That’s where predictive analytics comes into play.
 If you have enough customer data, you can use the predictive model of Average Time Between Orders to inform your replenishment email time delays.

 For example, if you set up a marketing strategy for the same seltzer brand above and found the average customer went through a 24-pack in 10 weeks, you could use this information to set the time delay on your replenishment email for nine weeks.

 Keep in mind, this data may change as your customers’ behavior evolves, so continue to check this estimate to keep your replenishment emails as timely as possible.

-To hyper-target your customers, you can also use their expected data of next order in the Repeat Purchase Nurture Series (found in the Flow Library of most automation platforms) to prompt them to buy based on their previous purchase behavior.
+To hyper-target your customers, you can also use their expected data of the next order in the Repeat Purchase Nurture Series (found in the Flow Library of most automation platforms) to prompt them to buy based on their previous purchase behavior.

 The best way to think of replenishment emails is as a crossover between a post-purchase email and an abandoned cart email.